 For the Fall Grant Period, applications are accepted from the middle of August through the last Thursday of August.
 For the Spring Grant Period, applications are accepted from the first week of November through the first Thursday of December.
 For the Summer Grant Period, applications are accepted from early March through the last Thursday in March.

 What is required from me when I apply for a USC Provost’s Undergraduate Fellowship?

-You must complete a Student Application form online, which includes the submission of a one-page description of the intended research project, and submit a Faculty Supervisor Recommendation Form.
-You will fill out the top portion of the Faculty Supervisor Recommendation Form and give it to your faculty supervisor to complete.
-Faculty may send forms with attention to Dr. David Glasgow through campus mail to MC 0896, by hand delivery to STU 300, or via email as a pdf attachment to email@example.com (preferred).
+You must complete a Student Application form online, which includes the submission of a one-page description of the intended research project.
+Once you enter you enter your faculty name and email, the portal will automatically send an email that allows your faculty supervisor to submit a recommendation letter.
 Faculty Supervisor Recommendation Forms remain valid for one year.
 Faculty whose previous recommendation forms are less than a year old are encouraged to download the form and write “Use faculty recommendation already on file” before sending it in.

 May I have my faculty supervisor send a Faculty Supervisor Recommendation form to you via email as an attachment?